+You may be thrown onto a seemingly endless emotional rollercoaster with little or no light at the end.
 All of these emotions are usually followed by a future gazing narrative which often goes: “If I lose my job how are we going to pay the mortgage?
 What will people think?
 I’m going to struggle to get a job that pays as well as this.
 This is awful.
 I just don’t know what is going to happen.”

-Quite often loss of a job removes the control from the individual and threatens some of those elements on which we ostensibly rely on for survival, the sub-text of any negative story for a loss of a job runs something like this: “If I haven’t got a job, I haven’t got money, if I haven’t got money, how do I buy food and shelter.”
+Quite often loss of a job removes the control from the individual and threatens some of those elements on which we ostensibly rely on for survival.
+The sub-text of any negative story for a loss of a job runs something like this: “If I haven’t got a job, I haven’t got money, if I haven’t got money, how do I buy food and shelter.”

 You losing your job is not necessarily an indicator or a sign of how good or not you are at your job.
 Fit, opportunity, relationships and culture play a large part in the mechanics of being successful.
 If it is performance based however don’t dismiss it out of hand, take the grain of truth and positively address it to ensure it doesn’t happen again next time.

-A loss of a job can be your gift – if you allow it to be, your jet pack that gets you off the chair and out into the world, a world outside your current job and current company does exist and it is FULL of opportunity.
+So you lost your job?
+Well, a loss of a job can be your gift – if you allow it to be, your jet pack that gets you off the chair and out into the world, a world outside your current job and current company does exist and it is FULL of opportunity.

 This is where you take control, there is nothing you can do to change the outcome of losing your job, but you can take control of what you do now, how it will impact you and whether you turn this into the most traumatic, negative event ever suffered with no hope on the other side OR you turn it into the best opportunity you have ever had to be happy.